polirural/.github/profile/README.md

 ![Polirural](/profile/logo_polirural.png)

-Framed in the task T3.5 Final Integration, Release & Licensing within the Working Package 3 (**Innovation Hub & System Dynamics Technology**), this GitHub Organization is focused on hosting the source code of both DIH and Open source System Dynamics tool.
+Framed in the task T3.5 Final Integration, Release & Licensing within the Working Package 3 (Innovation Hub & System Dynamics Technology), this GitHub Organization is focused on hosting the source code of both DIH and Open source System Dynamics tools.

 For more information please visit the GitHub Page [polirural.github.io/repos/](https://polirural.github.io/repos/)